 Stacia was born here with us.
-The first 2,5 days were pretty hard, as the ma re would not take care of her foal.
-The vet said she had gotten a "postpartum depression" and we were going to keep on forcing the mare to let foal nurse.
-Therefore, the first two nights I slept with Stacia, she woke me once an hour so I could stand up, milking the mare and give Stacia a bottle of milk.
+The first 2,5 days were pretty tough as the mare would not be recognized by her foal.
+The vet said she had a "birth depression" and we should keep forcing the mare to let the foal suckle.
+The first two nights I therefore slept with Stacia, she woke me up once an hour so I could get up, milk the mare and give Stacia a bottle.

 During the day we could, with the help from our neighbors, hold the mare so that Stacia could go and nurse.

 On the third day, it was as if the mare suddenly woke up and discovered she had a foal and then it all ended well.